 Before the Industrial Revolution, grammar schools, public schools and other places of formal education were mostly attended by children over the age of seven, a milestone which had been established by the philosophers of Ancient Greece, who invested that number with great significance.
 Hippocrates (c460-c370 BC), for example, divided human life into eight periods of seven years each, with the first stage being ‘small child’, and a similar scheme was adopted by Aristotle (384-322 BC).
 As the Greek education system evolved, ‘small children’ were brought up informally at home by their mothers or handed over for moral instruction to the ‘pedagogue’, a slave too old or infirm for other types of work.

-Mothers were the de facto educators of pre-school age children in Britain all the way until the Industrial Revolution which took women out of the home in large numbers for the first time to work in the new factories.
+Mothers were the de facto educators of pre-school age children in Britain all the way until the Industrial Revolution which took women out of the home in large numbers to work in the new factories.
 Many relied upon small private ‘dame schools’ to look after their youngest children while they were at work.
 These were mostly run by uneducated women who, like the ancient pedagogues, were infirm or otherwise unable to work.
-Some lucky pupils may have been taught the alphabet, but in educational terms most dame schools were misnamed, amounting to little more than glorified childcare (2).
+Some lucky pupils may have been taught the alphabet, but in educational terms most dame ‘schools’ were misnamed, amounting to little more than glorified childcare (2).

 However, the Enlightenment that had given birth to the Industrial Revolution also generated new thinking about child development, which would have a profound effect on education for the under-sevens.
 Several thinkers in particular set the context for the practical experiments that followed.